microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 The pivoting library depends on a number of data providers used in *MSTICPy*.
-These normally need to be loaded an initialized before starting the Pivot library.
+These normally need to be loaded and initialized before starting the Pivot library.

 This is mandatory for data query providers such as the AzureSentinel,